-New drug applications approved by US FDA as of 01 - 15 October 2019 which includes New Molecular Entities (NMEs) and new biologics.
+New drug applications approved by US FDA as of 01 - 15 May 2020 which includes New Molecular Entities (NMEs) and new biologics.
 It does not include Tentative Approvals.
 Supplemental approvals may have occurred since the original approval date.

 Once-weekly treatment with carfilzomib at the higher 70-mg/m2 dose appears to improve survival in patients with relapsed and refractory multiple myeloma (RRMM) compared with the twice-weekly 27-mg/m2 dosing regimen, regardless of patient and disease characteristics, according to data from the phase III ARROW study.

 Liquid biopsy may facilitate detection and serial monitoring of multidrug resistance (MDR) in multiple myeloma by analysing multiparticles (MPs) in blood samples of patients, with a recent study showing that MDR markers are found on MPs of stem-cell-like origin.

 The once-weekly carfilzomib regimen of Kd70 mg/m2 for relapsed or refractory multiple myeloma (RRMM) is more favourable than the twice-weekly Kd27 mg/m2, as the former is associated with delayed symptom worsening and greater patient-reported convenience and satisfaction, according to a recent study.